-Enrolled MLT students are required to successfully complete both the academic and clinical requirements of the program to graduate.
-The MLT program has a list of Eligibility Criteria which outline the cognitive, affective, and psychomotor skills deemed as minimally necessary for admission, progression, graduation, and the provision of safe patient care.
-If a student cannot demonstrate the skill and abilities delineated in the Eligibility Criteria, it is the responsibility of the student to request appropriate accommodations through the CCC Office of Student Disability Services.
-The MLT program Eligibility Criteria can be found on the MLT website.
+Students enrolled in the medical laboratory technician program are required to successfully complete both academic and clinical requirements.
+The purpose of the MLT Eligibility Criteria, found on the MLT webpage, is to delineate the cognitive, affective, and psychomotor skills deemed minimally necessary for admission, progression, and graduation, and for the provision of safe and effective client care.
+Safety is paramount in all health programs.
+The College endorses the Americans' with Disabilities Act.
+If a student cannot meet the Eligibility Criteria it is their responsibility to request appropriate reasonable accommodations through the Student Disability Services Office.